Chapter 3 Infectious Diseases Related to Travel

-- Old World viruses: Lassa virus (Lassa fever) lymphocytic choriomeningitis virus (meningitis, encephalitis, and congenital fetal infection in normal hosts, hemorrhagic fever in organ transplant recipients).
-Lassa fever occurs in rural West Africa, with hyperendemic areas in Guinea, Liberia, Nigeria, and Sierra Leone.
+- Old World arenaviruses: Lassa virus (Lassa fever), Lujo virus, and Lymphocytic choriomeningitis virus (meningitis, encephalitis, and congenital fetal infection in normal hosts, hemorrhagic fever in organ transplant recipients).
+Lassa fever occurs in rural West Africa, with hyperendemic areas in Sierra Leone, Guinea, Liberia, and Nigeria.
 Lujo virus has been recently described in Zambia and the Republic of South Africa during a health care–associated outbreak.

-- New World viruses: Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and the recently discovered Chapare virus (a single case in Bolivia).
+- New World arenaviruses: Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and the recently discovered Chapare virus (single case in Bolivia).

 Reservoir host species are Old World rats and mice (family Muridae, subfamily Murinae) and New World rats and mice (family Muridae, subfamily Sigmodontinae).
 These rodent types are found worldwide, including Europe, Asia, Africa, and the Americas.
 Virus is transmitted through inhalation of aerosols from rodent urine, ingestion of rodent-contaminated food, or direct contact of broken skin or mucosa with rodent excreta.
 Risk of Lassa virus infection is associated with peridomestic rodent exposure.
 Inappropriate food storage increases the risk for exposure.
 Health care–associated transmission of Lassa, Lujo, and Machupo viruses has occurred through droplet and contact.
 One anecdotal report of possible airborne transmission exists.
 Several cases of Lassa fever have been confirmed in international travelers staying in traditional dwellings in the countryside.